 \section{Introduction}

-Reinforcement Learning (RL) has become a popular learning framework to solve sequential decision making problems in unknown environments, and has achieved tremendous success in a wide array of domains such as playing the game of Go \citep{Silver_Huang_Maddison_Guez_Sifre_van_den_Driessche_Schrittwieser_Antonoglou_Panneershelvam_Lanctot_et_al._2016}, robotic control \citep{doi:10.1177/0278364913495721}, and autonomous driving \citep{9351818,lin2023online}.
-A critical feature of most real-world systems is their uncertain nature, and consequently RL has emerged as a powerful tool for learning optimal policies for multi-agent systems to operate in unknown environments \citep{7438918,zhang2021multiagent,pmlr-v247-lin24a,anand2024efficient}.
-While the early literature on RL predominantly focused on the single-agent setting, multi-agent reinforcement learning (MARL) has also recently achieved impressive successes in a broad range of areas, such as coordination of robotic swarms \citep{7989376}, self-driving vehicles \citep{deweese2024locally}, real-time bidding \citep{10.1145/3269206.3272021}, ride-sharing \citep{10.1145/3308558.3313433}, and stochastic games \citep{pmlr-v125-jin20a}.\\
+Reinforcement Learning (RL) has become a popular framework to solve sequential decision making problems in unknown environments and has achieved tremendous success in a wide array of domains such as playing the game of Go \citep{Silver_Huang_Maddison_Guez_Sifre_van_den_Driessche_Schrittwieser_Antonoglou_Panneershelvam_Lanctot_et_al._2016}, robotic control \citep{doi:10.1177/0278364913495721}, and autonomous driving \citep{9351818,lin2023online}.
+A key feature of most real-world systems is their uncertain nature, and thus, RL has emerged as a powerful tool for learning optimal policies for multi-agent systems to operate in unknown environments \citep{7438918,zhang2021multiagent,pmlr-v247-lin24a,anand2024efficient}.
+While early RL works focused on the single-agent setting, multi-agent RL (MARL) has recently achieved impressive success in many applications, such as coordinating robotic swarms \citep{7989376,deweese2024locally}, real-time bidding \citep{10.1145/3269206.3272021}, ride-sharing \citep{10.1145/3308558.3313433}, and stochastic games \citep{pmlr-v125-jin20a}.